1. Introduction

 We only share your data with data processors that can provide sufficient guarantees that they will process your data securely and in accordance with Data Protection Legislation.
 Our data processors are not legally permitted to do anything with your personal information unless we have instructed them to do it.
 They have provided us with written agreements that they will not share your personal information with any organisation apart from us or further sub-processors (supporting an aspect of the same service, study, trial or otherwise) which must process your personal to the same high standards.

 - With partners with whom we jointly process your data or otherwise process data as independent controllers.
+This may include clinical partners, or third-party contractors providing services on our behalf under the OMED Health brand.

 - With professional advisors, such as lawyers, where necessary in the course of the professional services that they render to us.